findabee2/findabee2/README.md

 # 👋 About Me

 I am an experienced Information Technology professional with a strong foundation in **Digital Transformation and Enterprise Resource Planning (ERP)**.
-And as a seasoned educator, I currently teach at the **Centre for IT** at **Wintec, Hamilton, New Zealand**, across the certificate, diploma, and degree levels in Applied Information Technology.
+Morover, as a seasoned educator, I currently teach at the **Centre for IT** at **Wintec, Hamilton, New Zealand**, across the certificate, diploma, and degree levels in Applied Information Technology.
 I have more than 20 years experience as an educator.

 I have led and contributed to digital transformation initiatives—designing and implementing **integrated enterprise systems** that streamline operations, enhance decision-making, and drive business growth as well as selecting and implementing the **best of breed** solution that best matches the strategies of the organisation.